GalaxyShard/zigup/README.md

 # Removes this compiler
 zigup clean <version>

-# mark a compiler to keep (TODO: currently does nothing)
+# mark a compiler to keep
 zigup keep <version>

 # run a specific version of the compiler